Dasudian/dsd_docs/dsd-dsdb/tools/shell.md

 See [-import](/dsdb/tools/shell.md#import-data-from-a-file-with-import).

 `-password 'password'`
-The password `influx` uses to connect to the server.
+The password `dsdb` uses to connect to the server.
-`influx` will prompt for a password if you leave it blank (`-password ''`).
+`dsdb` will prompt for a password if you leave it blank (`-password ''`).

 `-path`
 The path to the file to import.
 Use with `-import`.

 `-port 'port #'`
-The port to which `influx` connects.
+The port to which `dsdb` connects.
 By default, DSDB runs on port `8086`.

 `-pps`
 How many points per second the import will allow.
-By default, pps is zero and influx will not throttle importing.
+By default, pps is zero and dsdb will not throttle importing.
 Use with `-import`.

 `-precision 'rfc3339|h|m|s|ms|u|ns'`